 Once you finally see Sturtevant Falls, you realize how tall and how beautiful it really is.

-The falls are probably every bit of 75 feet tall, and there are always at least a couple people there enjoying them at the base.
-I imagine that during the summer this place is probably teaming with visitors even though there is not a lot of water.
+The falls are probably every bit of 75 feet tall, and there are always at least a couple of people there enjoying them at the base.
+I imagine that during the summer this place is probably teeming with visitors even though there is not a lot of water.

 The photos in the post are from 2017, when we had a truly great year of rain, so that is why the water was rushing so much.

-I would highly recommend this hike if you live in the area.
+I would highly recommend this hike if you live in the area, especially in the spring.
 It is such a nice escape from city life and provides a good workout that almost anyone should be able to handle.
-Take your time and plan for a couple hours as you will want to enjoy all of the beautiful scenery and hang out at the falls.
-If you want to make it a longer hike you can also head to Hermit Falls which is down stream and which is another nice waterfall in the area.
+Take your time and plan for a couple of hours as you will want to enjoy all of the beautiful scenery and hang out at the falls.
+If you want to make it a longer hike, you can also head to Hermit Falls, which is downstream and which is another lovely waterfall in the area.
 Let me know if you have hiked this in the comments and what you thought.